YannMjl/yannmjl/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-##  If anything, rememeber these:
+##  If anything, rememeber this:

 > If you can't explain sometthing simply, you probably don't understand it well enough
 >
-> > > and learning is experience; everything else is just information!
+> > learning is experience; everything else is just information!

 <br />